-2. Trace cookie cutter or template onto sheets of cardstock.
-Each tree will make two cards.
+2. Trace the cookie cutter or template onto sheets of cardstock.
+Each tree will make two fingerprint Christmas cards.

 4. Use painters tape to attach one Christmas tree to the front of a blank greeting card.
 Repeat until all cut trees are attached to a card.

-5. Invite your child to paint the cards with the Christmas tree taped to the front with their fingerprints using tempura paint color (or colors) of choice.
-You can also use eraser tips, cotton swabs, or Kwik Stix to paint.
-Allow to dry.
+5. Invite your child to paint the cards with the Christmas tree taped to the front with their fingerprints using tempera paint color (or colors) of choice.
+You can also use pencil eraser tips, cotton swabs, or Kwik Stix to paint them.
+Allow paint time to dry.